Global relief model: Public data sets

 Data sets produced and released to the public include Earth2014, SRTM30_PLUS and ETOPO1.

 ETOPO 2022

+The 2022 ETOPO version is the most recent global relief model with several scans at 1 arc-min, 30 arc-sec, and 15 arc-sec resolutions.
+The ETOPO Global Relief Model combines topographic, bathymetric, and shoreline data from regional and global sources to provide high-resolution representations of Earth's surface.
+It supports applications such as tsunami forecasting, ocean circulation modeling, and Earth visualization.
+The latest version, ETOPO 2022, is available in two formats: Ice Surface, depicting the top of ice sheets in Greenland and Antarctica, and Bedrock, showing the underlying terrain.

 Earth2014 (2015)

-The most recent global relief model is Earth2014, developed at Curtin University (Western Australia) and TU Munich (Germany).
+The Earth2014 global relief model, developed at Curtin University (Western Australia) and TU Munich (Germany).
 Earth2014 provides sets of 1 arc-min resolution global grids (about 1.8 km postings) of Earth's relief in different representations based on the 2013 releases of bedrock and ice-sheet data over Antarctica (Bedmap2) and Greenland (Greenland Bedrock Topography), the 2013 SRTM_30PLUS bathymetry and 2008 SRTM V4.1 SRTM land topography.

 Earth2014 provides five different layers of height data, including Earth's surface (lower interface of the atmosphere), topography and bathymetry of the oceans and major lakes, topography, bathymetry and bedrock, ice-sheet thicknesses and rock-equivalent topography.
 The Earth2014 global grids are provided as heights relative to the EGM96 mean sea level for the conventional relief model, and as planetary radii relative to the centre of Earth to show the shape of the Earth.